wbcolon/xPlay/README.md

 ### Menu

+The menu has two entries, a main menu on the left side and a view dependent settings menu on the right side.
+The main menu hase seven entries.
+A *Configure* entry will open configuration dialog (see below).
+The entries *Select Music View*, *Select Movie View*, *Select Streaming View* or *Select Mobile Sync View* allow to switch between the different views.
+The entry *About Qt* displays copyright information about the used Qt library and *Exit* ends xPlay.
-The menu has three entries *File*, *View* and *Help*.
-The *File* menu has four entries.
-The *Configure* entry will open configuration dialog (see below).
-The entries *Rescan Music Library* and *Rescan Movie Library* trigger a rescan of the currently configured music or movie library.
-The *Check Music Database* and *Check Movie Database* will verify the database entries against the database.
-Any unknown entries will displayed in a dialog box and can be removed.
-The entries *View* menu allows to switch between the *Music View*, *Movie View*, *Streaming View* or *Mobile Sync View*.
+The settings menus contains view dependent entries that include entries such as *Rescan Library* and *Check Database*.
+Checking the database will verify the database entries against the music or movie library and display any unknown entries in a dialog box.
+These entries can be removed.
-The *Help* menu has a single entry displaying copyright information about the used Qt library.

 #### Configuration Dialog